The best TV shows to watch on NOW TV

 Sharp Objects

-Hollywood star Amy Adams takes the lead function on this intense drama sequence as a troubled reporter who returns to her hometown to analyze the homicide of two younger women.
+Hollywood star Amy Adams takes the lead function on this intense drama collection as a troubled reporter who returns to her hometown to research the homicide of two younger ladies.
 Patricia Clarkson received a Golden Globe for her supporting efficiency right here as Adams’ mom.
 Watch on NOW TV

 Olive Kitteridge